 - Highlight results in an annual report

-- Showcase successes in an impact report
+- Showcase successes in an impact report or case study

 - Visualize information in crisis communications